-16. SAFER RECRUITMENT: RECRUITING VOLUNTEERS TO WORK WITH CHILDREN, YOUNG PEOPLE AND VULNERABLE ADULTS
+19. SAFER RECRUITMENT: RECRUITING VOLUNTEERS TO WORK WITH CHILDREN, YOUNG PEOPLE AND VULNERABLE ADULTS includes policies, procedures, protocols and forms as appropriate.

 Great care will be exercised in the appointment of suitable workers and volunteers to the churches' work with children, young people and vulnerable adults.
 The Joint PCCs have adopted the Benefice Safer Recruitment & People Management Policy 2022.